 Noncompliant students may be barred from classes and from all university facilities, including housing units, if in the judgment of the university their continued presence would pose a health risk to themselves or to the university community.

-Medical and immunization information is to be given via the Habif Health and Wellness Center website.
-All students who have completed the registration process should access the website and create a student profile by using their WUSTL Key.
-Creating a student profile enables a student to securely access the medical history form.
+Medical and immunization information is to be given via the student portal on the Habif Health and Wellness Center website.
+All students who have completed the registration process should access the student portal on the website.
 Students should fill out the form and follow the instructions for transmitting it to the Habif Health and Wellness Center.
 Student information is treated securely and confidentially.

 The Student Conduct Code sets forth community standards and expectations for Washington University students.
 These community standards and expectations are intended to foster an environment conducive to learning and inquiry.
 Freedom of thought and expression is essential to the university's academic mission.